-Tube versus IV feeding in malnourished pediatric cancer patientsFebruary 13th, 2013 in Cancer
+Tube versus IV feeding in malnourished pediatric cancer patientsFebruary 13, 2013 in Medicine & Health / Cancer

 About 60 percent of pediatric cancer patients experience malnourishment during treatment.
 At that point, patients and families have a choice: tube feeding or IV nutrition supplement.
 Which would you choose?
 A study published this week in the Journal of Pediatric Oncology Nursing shows that families' perceptions, especially of the discomfort of tube feeding, leads to choosing IV over tube – despite the fact that tube feeding is usually the better choice, associated with better gut function and lower rates of infection.